joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/using-graphics-data-classes.md

 <div>

-Once you have a collection of IGraphicsData instances, use the Graphics class’s `drawGraphicsData()` method to render the graphics.
+Once you have a collection of IGraphicsData instances, use the Graphics class's `drawGraphicsData()` method to render the graphics.
 The `drawGraphicsData()` method carries out a set of drawing instructions from a vector of IGraphicsData instances in sequential order: